 State management overview

-When using state management your application can leverage features that would otherwise be complicated and error-prone to build yourself such as:
+When using state management, your application can leverage features that would otherwise be complicated and error-prone to build yourself such as:

-- Distributed concurrency and data consistency
+- Setting the choices on concurrency control and data consistency.

 Pluggable state stores